 Vasculitis associated with systemic disease

 PATHOGENIC IMMUNE-COMPLEX FORMATION

 Deposition of immune complexes was the first and most widely accepted pathogenic mechanism of vasculitis.
-However, the causal role of immune complexes has not been clearly ...
+However, the causal role of immune complexes has not been clearly established in ...